 At Lakeside, the goal is not to keep you in therapy.
 We support growth and autonomy.
 Our ultimate goal is to help you gain the skills necessary to function in a healthy way without needing a counselor forever, but we're committed to supporting what you need.

 A typical therapy session looks different every time.
-For some sessions, you may have a lot on your mind and wish to talk through it while I just listen.
+For some sessions, you may have a lot on your mind and wish to talk through it while we just listen.
 In other sessions, you may want help in figuring out what to explore or how to face challenges.
 We may roleplay, learn exercises, or work through more structured ‘assignments’ to practice skills.

 We also discuss goals in the first session.
 In counseling, goals and the session structure are always evolving.
 They change and develop as work progresses, goals are reached, or new concerns arise.